 Also in Hillary's America, D'Souza accuses Andrew Jackson, the founder of the Democratic Party, of conducting a "genocide" against American Indians, which only two years earlier he had denied.
 He alleges Steve Inskeep's book Jacksonland as his source, but nowhere in that book does Inskeep even accuse Jackson of a massacre, much less a genocide.
 Inskeep mentions one massacre, at Hillabee, that was not Jackson's doing.
 The subsequent Battle of Horseshoe Bend D'Souza misrepresents as a massacre, when in fact it was a battle that Creek warriors chose to fight to the death, most likely because they expected a massacre such as had happened at Hillabee.

-It would have been interesting if D'Souza had applied his insight, about how the effects of a disease-epidemic can be misrepresented as a genocide, to the supposed cinematic evidence for the Holocaust.
-Perhaps he understood that questioning the Holocaust would provoke a reaction against which his brown skin would not adequately protect him.
+It would have been interesting if D'Souza had applied his insight, about how the effects of a disease-epidemic can be misrepresented as a genocide, to the supposed cinematic evidence for the Holocaust, which presents casualties of a typhus-epidemic as if they had been murdered.
+Perhaps D'Souza understood that questioning the Holocaust would provoke a reaction against which his brown skin would not adequately protect him.
 But if he had publicly disputed the Holocaust, he would now be reversing himself on that too.
 He now embraces Holocaust propaganda in the same way that he has embraced the leftist narratives about genocide against the Indians, and persisting effects of slavery and discrimination on Blacks -- again, in order to put the blame on the Democrats.

 One question that comes to mind is, does anybody really find this convincing?
 It is hard to believe that any educated person would find this rhetoric persuasive, but D'Souza's audience must find him at least halfway credible, at least to the degree that they do not suspect that they look foolish repeating what he says.